prestevez/ocrn_email/README.md

 $ pandoc example.md --template email_template.html -o example.html
 ```

+**Note that the use of this template is restricted to [UCL OCRN](http://blogs.ucl.ac.uk/organised-crime/) members of the steering committee for official email communications**.

+You may adapt this template for your purposes by making sure it does not mention or link to UCL and UCL OCRN content.

 # Send

 You need to send the email using a client that allows proper embedding of html.

-You can use [Thunderbird](https://www.mozilla.org/en-GB/thunderbird/) using the `Insert>HTML` option when composing the message, but be sure to **always** include the following image attribute in your markdown file:
+You can use [Thunderbird](https://www.mozilla.org/en-GB/thunderbird/) using the `Insert>HTML` option when composing the message, but be sure to **always** include the following image attribute (the bit between the curly brackets) in your markdown file:

 ```
 [image name](http://www.example.com/image.jpg){moz-do-not-send="true"}